Four bedroom apartment above Lagniappe, Miami's local undisclosed jazz scene and wine garden.

 Buses 9 & 10 pick up in front of our street and Buses 3, 16, & 95 run along Biscayne, one street over.
 All of these routes can be found by searching MetroMover in Miami.

 What I recommend the most is getting around by bike.

 All of our neighborhoods are easiest to explore on bike.
 The Venetian Causeway on 15th Street will take you to the beach, crossing a beautiful pedestrian-friendly bridge over the Bay of Biscayne.
 Parking is a cinch.
 You can travel at your leisure and enjoy the fresh air.

-The nearest bike rental (email hidden) and Biscayne.
+The nearest bike rental is on 28th Street and Biscayne.

 Other Things to Note

-Maps, sunscreens, a sand umbrella, and other items left behind can be found near the Living Room desk.
-Feel free to use what you can and put back the rest accordingly.
-Note pads can be found to leave notes if you have any need.
+Maps, sunscreens, and a sand umbrella can be found near the Living Room desk.
+Feel free to use what you can and put the rest back accordingly.

 Feedback or concerns are always welcome!

 Please honor others as you wish to be honored.